offensive-packaging/documentation/sherlock/index.md

    --json JSON_FILE, -j JSON_FILE
                          Load data from a JSON file or an online, valid, JSON file.
-   --timeout TIMEOUT     Time (in seconds) to wait for response to requests.
+   --timeout TIMEOUT     Time (in seconds) to wait for response to requests
-                         Default timeout is infinity.
-A longer timeout will be more likely to get results from slow sites.
-On the other hand, this may cause a long delay to gather all results.
+                         (Default: 60)
    --print-all           Output sites where the username was not found.
    --print-found         Output sites where the username was found.
    --no-color            Don't color terminal output --browse, -b          Browse to all results on default browser.
    --local, -l           Force the use of the local data.json file.
+   --nsfw                Include checking of NSFW sites from default list.
  ```

  - - -